12 new COVID-19 cases reported in Windsor-Essex

 The Windsor-Essex County Health Unit in Windsor, Ont., on Tuesday, Aug.
 4, 2020.
 (Chris Campbell / CTV Windsor)

-WINDSOR, ONT. -- There are 12 new cases of COVID-19 in Windsor-Essex, according to the Windsor-Essex County Health Unit.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit is reporting 12 new COVID-19 cases in the region on Tuesday.

-As of Thursday, the region has had a total of 2,489 confirmed cases of the virus, including 2,335 people who have recovered.
+The region has had a total of 2,533 confirmed cases of the virus, including 2371 people who have recovered.

-WECHU says seven new cases are close contacts of other people who tested positive, two are in the agri-farm sector and three are still under investigation.
+WECHU says six new cases are close contacts of a confirmed case, one is from a retirement home, four are still under investigation and one is unknown.

-There are 82 active cases in the region.
-Five people are in hospital with the virus and two patients are in the ICU.
+The health unit says there are 90 active cases in Windsor-Essex.Eighteen people with the virus are in the hospital and two are in the ICU.

 There is one retirement home is in outbreak status.
-New Beginnings in Leamington has 17 residents and four staff members who have tested positive.
+New Beginnings in Leamington has 19 residents and six staff members who have tested positive.

-Three workplaces are reporting outbreaks, including a manufacturing facility in Windsor and two agricultural facilities in Leamington.
+One workplace is reporting an outbreak - a manufacturing facility in Tecumseh.

-There have been 72 deaths related to the virus in Windsor-Essex.
+There have been 72 deaths related to COVID-19 in Windsor-Essex.
 Fifty are related to residents in retirement or long-term care homes and two are related to migrant workers.